FrankPfattheicher/Stonehenge4/README.md

 **SampleFull with target framework V4.7.1**
-The application is able to use netstandard 2.0 libraries adding the following lines to lines to the csproj file.
+The application is able to use netstandard 2.0 libraries adding the following lines to the csproj file.

 	<AutoGenerateBindingRedirects>true</AutoGenerateBindingRedirects>
   	<GenerateBindingRedirectsOutputType>true</GenerateBindingRedirectsOutputType>